BozinovskiDaniel/SnapShell/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
 - **Vercel**: Deployment and scaling with Vercel platform.

-## Information on How to Run Locally
+## How to Run Locally

+To run locally, follow [this guide here.](https://github.com/BozinovskiDaniel/SnapShell/blob/master/snapshell/README.md)